-Ra Pharma® is developing zilucoplan for generalized myasthenia gravis (gMG) and other complement-mediated disorders with high unmet medical need.
-The product is designed for convenient, once-daily subcutaneous self-administration.
+Ra Pharma® is developing zilucoplan for generalized myasthenia gravis (gMG), immune-mediated necrotizing myopathy (IMNM), and other tissue-based complement-mediated disorders with high unmet medical need.
+The product is designed for convenient, subcutaneous (SC) self-administration.

 Zilucoplan is a synthetic, macrocyclic peptide discovered using Ra Pharma’s powerful proprietary drug discovery technology.
 The peptide binds complement component 5 (C5) with sub-nanomolar affinity and allosterically inhibits its cleavage into C5a and C5b upon activation of the classical, alternative, or lectin pathways.